xiaovhua/dti-shnet/README.md

 - SH order: lmax=8
 - Model: DTI-SHNet with DTI priors and signal-consistency loss

-After downloading, run inference with:
+After downloading and preparing the data, run inference with:

 ```bash
 PREPROC_ROOT=/path/to/preprocessed \